2023 Classic Lectures in Pathology: What You Need to Know: Gastrointestinal Pathology - A CME Teaching Activity

 Educational Symposia designates this enduring material for a maximum of 12.5 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-All activity participants are required to take a written or online test in order to be awarded credit.
-(Exam materials, if ordered, will be sent with your order.)
 All course participants will also have the opportunity to critically evaluate the program as it relates to practice relevance and educational objectives.

 AMA PRA Category 1 Credit(s)TM for these programs may be claimed until March 14, 2026.